 - What Every Realtor Should Know About Wells

 - Steps for Building a Home that has a Septic and Well

 - Testing Recommendations for Private Wells

-- In-State Laboratories Certified to Test Drinking Water 2015
+- In State Approved Commercial Laboratories Certified to Test Drinking Water – 2019

 - How to Disinfect a Well